grdddj/done-for-today/plan.md

 ## Deep work

-Trezorlib changes review

-TR PR - implementing suggestions and fixes
+TR/TT PRs - implementing suggestions and fixes

+TT in TR - rebase on master

+Fix Passphrase entry on Trezor device now has an issue at the 50th length input

 ## Other work